Celebrate 20 Years of BringFido! $20 off a $250+ pay-now hotel rate with promo code PAWTY

 Best buds by the beach.
 Photo by Facebook.com/Friends-of-Davis-Islands-Dog-Parks

 As one of the pet-friendliest cities in the country, it's no surprise that Tampa boasts a dog park next to a dog beach.
-Davis Island is a small but well maintained, leash-free park with water fountains and a wash station.
+Davis Island is a small but well-maintained, leash-free park with water fountains and a wash station.
 When Fido wants to play in the bay, the dog beach awaits!

 After a day on the bay, spend the night by the river at the Sheraton Tampa Riverwalk Hotel.
 Canine guests receive pet goodie bags at check-in, and a park with a waste station is adjacent to the hotel.
-Two dogs up to 80 lbs are accepted for an additional fee of $100 per stay.